Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Introduction

+\lv{\paragraph*{Related Results.}} There was also some interest in exploring fair problems under parameterizations other than structural.
+Parameterization by the solution size was studied in~\cite{JRS,KMMS21}.
+Papers~\cite{IKKPS25,JRS,FairHighwayDimension} studied an extension of the fair concept to sets, specifically the fair hitting set problem under various parameterizations.
+In particular, \cite{FairHighwayDimension} shows that the Fair Vertex Cover problem is \NP-complete for any $k\ge 4$ even on planar graphs, where $k$ is the fair cost of the solution.

-\paragraph*{Related Results.} The concept of Fair Problems has been extended to include \emph{local cardinality constraints}, as introduced by Szeider~\cite{Szeider:11}.
-For a graph $G$ with cardinality constraints $\alpha(v)\subseteq [n]$ for all $v\in V(G)$.
-The solution is a subset $W\subseteq V(G)$ such that $|W\cap N(v)|\in \alpha(v)$ for all $v\in V(G)$.
-A notable special case, introduced in \cite{KKMT}, is called \emph{linear local cardinality constraints}, where all $\alpha(v)$ forms an interval.
+The concept of Fair Problems has been generalized using the notion of \emph{local cardinality constraints}, as introduced by Szeider~\cite{Szeider:11}.
+Given a graph $G$ with cardinality constraints $\alpha(v)\subseteq [n]$ for all $v\in V(G)$, a solution is a subset $W\subseteq V(G)$ such that $|W\cap N(v)|\in \alpha(v)$ for all $v\in V(G)$.
+A notable special case, introduced in~\cite{KKMT}, is called \emph{local linear cardinality constraints}, where all $\alpha(v)$ form an interval.
 Local linear problems were further studied in~\cite{Knop2021}.
-Observe that the fair vertex problems with fair cost $f$ represent the simplest local cardinality constraints, where $\alpha(v)=[f]$ for all $v\in V(G)$.
+Observe that the fair vertex problems with fair cost $f$ represent the simplest local cardinality constraints, where $\alpha(v)=[0,f]$ for all $v\in V(G)$.

-There was also some interest in exploring particular fair problems parameterized by their solution size, see e.g., \cite{JRS,KMMS21}.
-Papers \cite{IKKPS25,JRS,FairHighwayDimension} studied an extension of the fair concept into set, specifically introducing and tackling the fair hitting set problem.
-Moreover, \cite{FairHighwayDimension} shows that the Fair Vertex Cover problem is \NP-complete for any $k\ge 4$ even on planar graphs, where $k$ is the fair cost of the solution.